The file system

 splitdir(path::AbstractString) -> (AbstractString, AbstractString)

-Split a path into a tuple of the directory name and file name.
+Splits the path into a tuple of the directory name and the file name.

 Examples